jakepi84/JellyfinKoReaderSync/README.md

 **Problem**: Reading progress not visible in Jellyfin UI

 **Solutions:**
-- **Recommended**: Use KOReader's default "Binary" document matching method (no configuration needed)
+- **Recommended**: Use KOReader's default "Binary" document matching method.
-- The plugin automatically tries multiple matching strategies:
+- The plugin uses KOReader's exact partial MD5 algorithm for matching
-  1. Binary hash (MD5 of first 16KB) - most reliable
-  2. Filename with extension (with normalization)
-  3. Filename without extension (with normalization)
-  4. Full path
-  5. Item name variations
+- Ensure the **exact same file** is in both Jellyfin and KOReader:
+  - ✅ Use OPDS plugin to download from Jellyfin directly
+  - ✅ Copy the same file to both locations
+  - ❌ Different editions or file versions won't match
+- Check file integrity: Compare file sizes and MD5 checksums
 - Ensure books in Jellyfin are accessible (not corrupted or missing)
-- Verify both locations have the EXACT same file (check MD5 checksums)
 - Check Jellyfin logs for matching attempts and any errors
 - Progress is always synced between KOReader devices, even if Jellyfin matching fails
 - **For detailed troubleshooting:** See [TROUBLESHOOTING-MATCHING.md](TROUBLESHOOTING-MATCHING.md)